Mikastiv/NesOxyde/README.md

 ## Usage

-The program is needs libsdl2 to run.
+The program is needs libsdl2 to run and libsdl2-devel to compile.
 It works on Linux, Windows and MacOS

 Launch: ./nesoxyde [SyncMode] \<iNES File\>